-Choosing a hotel is a hard task – how close is it to the attraction?
-Does it have a great view?
-What about that swimming pool? – but it can be even harder for those wishing to bring their pets.
+Choosing a hotel is a hard task with many factors to consider – its proximity to the attraction, the view the rooms offer, the presence of a swimming pool? – but it can be even harder for those wishing to bring their pets.

-To make hotel-hunting and your next hotel stay a little easier, we talked to pet experts, vets and pet owners on how to find the perfect pet-friendly accommodation:
+To make hotel-hunting easier and your next hotel stay happier, we talked to pet experts, vets and pet owners on how to find the perfect pet-friendly accommodation:

 NOTE: Most of these tips pertain to dogs.
 Many vets we spoke with stressed that cats tend to be homebodies and prefer to stay at home.
-Instead arrange for a pet sitter or a friend to come and keep an eye on your cat.
-If you do choose to take your cat on trips, it’s best to keep your cats in a crate for the duration of the trip.
+Instead, arrange for a pet sitter or a friend to come and keep an eye on your cat.
+If you do choose to take your cat on trips, it’s best to keep it in a crate for the duration of the trip.

 Before You Go